jhajagos/CommonDataModelMapper/omop_cdm/Readme.md

 * s_birth_datetime -- Date of birth can be either a date or a date time
 * s_death_datetime -- Date of death can either be either a date or a date time
 * s_race -- Source race value for person
-* m_race -- {White, Black or African American, American Indian or Alaska native, . .}
+* m_race -- {White, Black or African American, American Indian or Alaska Native, . .}
 * s_ethnicity -- Source ethnicity for person
 * m_ethnicity -- Mapped value {Not Hispanic or Latino, Hispanic or Latino}
 * k_location -- Not implemented